SnugglinBunny/Python-Scripts/README.md

 # Python-Scripts

 ## Rename script
-Will rename all files to the name you input+count.
-Add all files to a folder called rename then run the script
+Will rename all files to the name you input+count, add all files to a folder called rename then run the script.